-In conclusion: Tannery did not originate the idea of a "geometric algebra"; he used the phrase in a single case only; and he did not use other terms for what Szabó (or some later user) took it to cover.
+In conclusion: Tannery did not originate the idea of a "geometric algebra"; he used the phrase in a single case only; and he did not use other terms for what Szabó took it to cover.

-Since Szabó (and various followers of his) claim that Hans Georg Zeuthen borrowed the idea of a "geometric algebra" from Tannery, and since Zeuthen does use the expression in Die Lehre von den Kegelschnitten im Altertum from [1886] (first Danish edition in 1884), Zeuthen is the likely originator.10 Then what did he mean by it?
+Since Szabó (and various followers of his) claim that Hans Georg Zeuthen borrowed the idea of a "geometric algebra" from Tannery, and since Zeuthen does use the expression in Die Lehre von den Kegelschnitten im Altertum from [1886] (first Danish edition in 1884), Zeuthen is the likely originator.
+Then what did he mean by it?